 The most common side effects of TECENTRIQ when used in lung cancer with other anti-cancer medicines include:

-The most common side effects of TECENTRIQ when used with paclitaxel protein-bound include:
+The most common side effects of TECENTRIQ when used in hepatocellular carcinoma (HCC) with bevacizumab include:

 TECENTRIQ may cause fertility problems in females, which may affect the ability to have children.
 Talk to your healthcare provider if you have concerns about fertility.